Trayshar/Hephaestus-LineageOS/README.md

 ## Known issues
 - AudioFX is not working.
 Maybe related to my using `Soundcore Space A40` earphones which have their own companion app
 - Default lineageos apps are shipped
+- Hotspots dont work sometimes
+- BT audio still crashes if sound is played while a wifi connection is established
+- Fingerprint sensor doesn't store fingerprints and is completely broken after a couple of restarts

 ## TODO
 - Investigate suspicious blobs in `vendor/motorola/exynos9610-common/`